-AS 4696:2007 - ABATTOIRS AS 4465:2006 - POULTRY PROCESSORS AS 4841:2006 - KNACKERIES Ante- mortem inspection Animals are not slaughtered unless a meat safety inspector has carried out an ante-mortem inspection (within 24 hours before they are slaughtered) and has passed the animals for slaughter Meat safety inspector is looking for disease or other abnormality and will apply one of the following disposition to the animal: a) passed for unconditional slaughter b) passed for slaughter subject to conditions specified by the meat safety inspector c) withheld from slaughter less aAnimals and carcases shallSuitably transmal at some suitablyed outbe inspected by companyanimal at some suitablychinemployees who are suitablyOne of the shall be ap shall be ap slaughtertrained or who hold recognisedshall be ap shall be ap some such inspectiona forsuch inspectionof orsuch inspectors looking for moribundositionor unhealthy birdsb)withhele pending recover toughterconditiontocondition Suitably trained person inspects animal at the knackery One of the following dispositions shall be applied to each animal after ante-mortem inspection: a) passed as fit for routine processing b) withheld from processing pending treatment for or recovery from an abnormal condition (these animals must be resubmitted for another ante-mortem inspection before processing) d) condemned c) subjected to immediate emergency slaughter to prevent deterioration of an abnormal condition, provided the condition would allow all or part to be processed for pet meat d) rejected as unfit for processing, destroyed by humane means and then disposed of in an approved manner
+AS 4696:2007 - ABATTOIRS AS 4465:2006 - POULTRY PROCESSORS AS 4841:2006 - KNACKERIES Ante- mortem inspection Animals are not slaughtered unless a meat safety inspector has carried out an ante-mortem inspection (within 24 hours before they are slaughtered) and has passed the animals for slaughter Meat safety inspector is looking for disease or other abnormality and will apply one of the following disposition to the animal: a) passed for unconditional slaughter b) passed for slaughter subject to conditions specified by the meat safety inspector c) withheld from slaughter d) condemned Animals and carcases shall be inspected by company employees who are suitably trained or who hold recognised qualifications relevant to such inspection Inspectors looking for moribund or unhealthy birds Suitably trained person inspects animal at the knackery One of the following dispositions shall be applied to each animal after ante-mortem inspection: a) passed as fit for routine processing b) withheld from processing pending treatment for or recovery from an abnormal condition (these animals must be resubmitted for another ante-mortem inspection before processing) c) subjected to immediate emergency slaughter to prevent deterioration of an abnormal condition, provided the condition would allow all or part to be processed for pet meat d) rejected as unfit for processing, destroyed by humane means and then disposed of in an approved manner

 These Approved Arrangements or Quality Assurance Arrangements require the establishment's management to commit to meeting the relevant Australian Standards and describe the risks of animal slaughter and how these risks will be controlled, monitored and documented.
 This normally occurs through the development of standard operating procedures and work instructions, training and competency of staff, the development of corrective and preventative action to manage variation from the critical limits, and regularly monitoring and review of their processing system.
-Guidance was provided to slaughtering establishments when HACCP was first introduced into Australia in the 1990s through A Guide to the Implementation and Auditing of HACCP.
+Guidance was provided to slaughtering establishments when HACCP was first introduced into Australia in the 1990s through A Guide to the Implementation and Auditing of HACCP2.